-- 1 Touch the vehicle or some other metal surface to discharge any static electricity. - Sparks resulting from discharging static electricity may cause the fuel vapors to ignite. - 1 Always hold the grips on the fuel tank cap and turn it slowly to remove it.
+- 1 Before opening the fuel door, touch the vehicle or some other metal surface to discharge any static electricity. - It is important to discharge static electricity because sparks resulting from static electricity may cause the fuel vapors to ignite. - Always hold the grips on the fuel tank cap and turn it slowly to remove it.
 A whooshing sound may be heard when the fuel tank cap is loosened.
 Wait until the sound cannot be heard before fully removing the cap.
 In hot weather, pressurized fuel may spray out of the filler neck and cause injury. - 1 Do not allow anyone that has not discharged static electricity from their bodies to come close to an open fuel tank. - 1 Do not inhale vaporized fuel.
 Fuel contains substances that are harmful if inhaled. - 1 Do not smoke while refueling the vehicle.
 Doing so may cause the fuel to ignite and cause a fire. - 1 Do not return to the vehicle or touch any person or object that is statically charged. - This may cause static electricity to build up, resulting in a possible ignition hazard.